aetperf/aetperf.github.io/_posts/2019-04-24-GPU-Analytics-Ep-1,-GPU-installation-of-OmniSci-on-AWS.md

 ## Launch Amazon EC2 Instance

-From the AWS console, we launch a new instance (in Ireland in our case).
+From the AWS console, I launch a new instance (in Ireland in our case).

 - Step 1: Choose an Amazon Machine Image (AMI)
 64-bit (x86) Ubuntu Server 18.04 LTS (HVM), EBS General Purpose (SSD) Volume Type